blacklightpy/vaultofknowledge/Z2-Rough Notes 2/Phonology.md

-Phonology is a layer above [[phonetics]], which deals with what the units of speech are.
+Phonology is a layer above [[Phonetics]], which deals with what the units of speech are.

 A segment is a basic unit of sounds.
 For example:
 - Phonemes are segments of a word